kharrigian/kharrigian.github.io/_pages/projects.md

 {% include base_path %}

-On this page, you will find projects I have worked on whose code/data is in a publicly releasable state.
+On this page, you will find miscellaneous projects I have worked on whose code/data is in a publicly releasable state.
 Feel free to check out my Github profile for other work-in-progress projects.
+Research codebases can be found alongside their respective [<span style="color:blue">publications</span>](kharrigian.github.io/publications/)

 ## Geolocation Inference for Reddit